Transcutaneous Electrical Nerve Stimulation (TENS)

 • Inflammatory conditions, such as rheumatoid arthritis and osteoarthritis.

-Sometimes TENS is used after surgery for incision or post-operative pain (e.g. joint replacement, cardiac procedures, various abdominal surgeries, or cesarean sections).
-Studies show that TENS can significantly reduce the use of pain medications (including analgesics and narcotic drugs) after surgery.
+Sometimes TENS is used after surgery for incision or post-operative pain (e.g. joint replacement, cardiac procedures, abdominal surgeries, or cesarean sections).
+Studies show that physiotherapy involving TENS can significantly reduce the use of pain medications, including analgesics and narcotic drugs.

 To summarize, the benefits from TENS treatment can include: